Science (SCI)

 Student-centered discussion and problem-solving designed to promote understanding of key concepts and enhance student success in CHEM 335.
 SCI 235, Science Concepts, and Mathematics Concepts courses may be repeated for a combined total of 4 units.
 Activity.
 (Plus-minus ABC/NC grading, CR/NC allowed)

-Student-centered discussion and problem-solving section.
-Designed to promote understanding of key concepts and enhance student success in CHEM 341.
-SCI 235, Science Concepts, and Mathematics Concepts courses may be repeated for a combined total of 4 units.
-(Plus-minus ABC/NC grading, CR/NC allowed)
+Designed to promote understanding of key concepts and enhance student success in CHEM 335 by reviewing the key concepts offered in lectures, student-centered discussion, and problem-solving.
+May be repeated for a total of 4 units.

 SCI 350 Science Concepts: Cell Biology (Unit: 1)